-(SLT will monitor class behaviour files on a half termly basis and will be reported to Governors as part of Heads Report).
+(SLT will monitor class behaviour files on a termly basis).

 Persistence of Level 1 behaviour

 If a child displays the same behaviour again after losing five + minutes of break / dinner time they will then lose fifteen minutes of skills time without warning.
 If they then choose to display the same negative behaviour or another act of unacceptable behaviour within the lesson they will be asked to leave the classroom for the rest of the lesson.
 They will be sent to the partner class.
 They will not receive any attention other than to be told where to sit.
 They will return to their class teacher at the end of the lesson and will then be given a level two.
 They will complete any work missed during their free time.